Captain Canuck: Web series

 In 2013 Captain Canuck was reimagined for a five-episode animated web series by Captain Canuck Inc and Smiley Guy Studios.
 Kris Holden-Reid voices the Captain and Paul Amos his antagonist, Mr. Gold.
 Several other actors voiced roles in the series including Tatiana Maslany as Redcoat and Laura Vandervoort as Blue Fox.
+A second series was announced for 2015.